bbauska/TUMx-DWAPNx/README.md

 So, we have in the styles block linked a style.css file.

-We\'ll talk about that later.
+We&apos;ll talk about that later.

 Right on the button, there are two JavaScript files.